 First, use this free Discipleship Evaluation form to honestly evaluate your current spiritual condition.
 This tool covers 17 different key discipleship areas.
-Your weakest areas can be great growth areas in 2017.
+Your weakest areas can be great growth areas in the new year.

 Next, set spiritual growth goals using the five tips below.
 Planning is not “unspiritual.”
 Living a life that glorifies God will not happen by accident.
 This free “Spiritual Goals Worksheet” walks you through specific areas of discipleship such as time with God, ministry, service, and Christian education.

 Most importantly, ask God to guide you as you evaluate your spiritual health and set goals for growth.
 He will bring the spiritual transformation as you strive to live a live that pleases Him.